-Virginia’s historic million acres of longleaf forest were a small part of a habitat that once dominated the coastal South all the way to Texas.
+Virginia’s historic million acres of longleaf pine forest were a small part of a habitat that once dominated the coastal South all the way to Texas.
 Longleaf was seen as an inexhaustible resource.

 But turpentine tapping and logging virtually wiped out Virginia’s longleaf by 1850.
 Single-species tree farming and fire suppression followed exploitation, decimating longleaf across the South.